-With the sleigh bells ringing and that jolly old elf St. Nick on his way, why not spice up your long winter nights with some Christmas-themed games from ghosts of gaming past?
+With the sleigh bells ringing and jolly old St. Nick and his elves on their way, why not spice up your long winter nights with some retro Christmas-themed games from ghosts of gaming past?

 Christmas NiGHTS Into Dreams (Sega, Saturn)

 NiGHTS Into Dreams was a critically acclaimed but not terribly financially successful title for the Sega Saturn that was meant to help Sega compete with the surging Sony PlayStation.
 As a way to push their holiday console bundles, Sega created a Christmas-themed NiGHTS sampler to include in console packages.

 Later, the game became available bagged with magazines and through other promotional venues.
 What makes Christmas NiGHTS very interesting is that it used the Saturn’s internal clock to determine its presentation.
 If played outside of winter, the game is simply a two-stage version of the regular NiGHTS.
 However, in November and January, the game is “Winter NiGHTS”, with different snowy theming and weather patterns – based on the time of day the game is played.
 When played in December, the game takes on a full, festive Christmas atmosphere.
 Full of hidden secrets despite only containing two stages, Christmas NiGHTS has attained cult classic status.